Yaponts Abadiyev: Early life

 Abadiyev was born over a decade before the October Revolution in the Ingush village of Nasyr-Kort.
-Having been born during the Russo-Japanese War, he was named "Yaponts", (meaning Japanese) due to the Vainakh tradition of occasionally naming children after the ethnonyms of the peoples they fought in battle.
-In 1924, after joining t he was sent to cavalry school, where cadets participated in the liquidation of the kulaks.
+Having been born during the Russo-Japanese War, he was named "Yaponts", (meaning Japanese) due to the Ingush tradition of occasionally naming children after the ethnonyms of the peoples they fought in battle.
+In 1924, after joining the Red Army, he was sent to cavalry school, where cadets participated in the liquidation of the kulaks.
 In 1930 he graduated from cavalry school and was stationed in the city of Vladikavkaz as a squadron commander.
 That year he was presented with an engraved Gewehr 98, after recommendation of the commander of the 28th Rifle Division, A. D. Kazitsky.
 He became a member of the Communist Party in 1938, in March 1939 he was appointed as the Chief of Staff of the 39th Cavalry Regiment, and in 1940 he was promoted to the position of deputy commander of the 107th Cossack Cavalry Regiment based in Armavir.